witqq/testfold/docs/ARCHITECTURE.md

 ## Overview

-claude-test-runner is a unified test runner that orchestrates multiple test frameworks (Jest, Playwright) with parallel execution and detailed failure reporting.
+testfold is a unified test runner that orchestrates multiple test frameworks (Jest, Playwright) with parallel execution and detailed failure reporting.

 ## Layer Structure